UVADS/DS-4002/hot-dog-survey-data/README.md

 # Hot Dog Survey Data

-This project is designed to investigate how UVA students view hot dogs; as a sandwich or not.
-We collected data from students by having them filling out a survey.
-The raw data are uploaded in the file hot_do_survey_responses.xlsx, and the data dictionary describing the data is in the file data_dictionary_sp24.
+Project 0: Investigating our hypothesis that 1/2 of UVA full-time undergraduate students believe a hot dog is a sandwich.
+Collected the data by having UVA students fill out a survey.
+The results are in hot_dog_survey_spring25.csv, and the data dictionary is spring-25-data-dictionary.md.

-Seeks to answer the age old debate of if a hotdog is a sandwhich.